 This study utilizes income inequality indicators from the Standardized World Income Inequality Database (SWIID) because of its better coverage and quality.
 The SWIID, which is obtained from Solt (2016), maximizes the comparability of income inequality data while preserving the broadest possible coverage across countries and over time.
 The remaining variables were taken from Eurostat, Federal Reserve Bank of Saint Louis, and the OECD (see Table 1 in the Appendix).
 The progressivity data are taken from the World Tax Indicators (Sabirianova-Peter et al., 2010).
 This large and new panel data set covers personal income tax structures at the country level in 189 countries over more than 30 years and contains various important variables such as average and marginal tax rates, progressivity or complexity.

 The set of control variables are based on prior specifications of economic growth, inequality and fiscal policy.
-In order to reduce the specification error bias, we select a commonly accepted specification in the cross-country growth literature that considers growth of GDP per capita, international trade and government current expenditure (e.g. Lundberg and Squire, 2003).
+In order to reduce the specification error bias, we select a commonly accepted specification in the cross-country growth literature that considers growth of GDP per capita, international trade and government current expenditure (e.g., Lundberg and Squire, 2003).

 In the analysis, we look at different groups of explanatory variables aimed at capturing the effect of fiscal policies on the net Gini.
 First, we focus on government expenditure and its in-cash and in-kind transfers, as contributors to redistribution and pre-distribution policies, respectively.
 Second, we analyse the main in-cash instruments.
-Third, we look at education and health expenditure, the main in kind transfers.
-Fourth, we introduce a new variable for the degree of tax progressivity, as it is also important to analyse the degree of redistribution via the (progressive) direct income tax system.
-Finally, we add measures of the labour markets, via employment protection and minimum wages.
+Third, we look at education and health expenditure, the main in-kind transfers.
+Fourth, we introduce a new variable for the degree of tax progressivity, as it is also important to analyse the degree of redistribution via the (progressive) direct income tax system, and the effects of direct and indirect taxation.

-All variables in equations (1) and (2) have been transformed into logarithms.
+All variables have been transformed into logarithms.
 Table 1 below presents the descriptive statistics of the complete set of the model variables.
 Following De Gregorio (1992), we use log variables to avoid potential endogeneity in some of the regressors, the coefficients allow for an intuitive elasticity interpretation (see Table 1 in the Appendix for definitions and sources).

 Table 1.
 Descriptive statistics and model variables